OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering

-Different from composite contexts, semantic knowledge focuses on high-level general knowledge rather than specific memory details.
-For example, if a chat message screenshot mentions celebrating Jason's birthday, the inferred semantic knowledge might be "Jason's birthday is on [SPECIFIC DATE]."
-Similarly, analyzing multiple grocery shopping receipts that consistently include lactose-free milk could lead to the inference that the user is possibly lactose intolerant.
-Semantic knowledge is inferred in each sliding window, while also taking into account the identified composite contexts to gain higher-level understanding of the user's past and generalized information (Figure~\ref{fig:sliding_window}b bottom).
+Semantic knowledge is inferred in each sliding window, while also taking into account the identified composite contexts (in Step 2) to gain higher-level understandings of the user's past and generalized information (Figure~\ref{fig:sliding_window}b bottom).
 The output is a list of inferred declarative semantic knowledge independent from specific memories.
 The instructions provided to the model are specifically tailored to guide the inference process toward overarching patterns and trends rather than specific event details.
 The detailed prompt for identifying semantic knowledge can be also found in Appendix~\ref{app:prompt_knowledge}.
 Each inferred entry of semantic knowledge is either merged with existing entries or added to the knowledge list if new.